SamadritaM30/Medical_Aid_Tracker/README.md

 # Medical Aid Tracker

 ## Overview
 Medical Aid Tracker is a Java-based system that helps users find and book medical assistance, including doctor appointments, hospital beds, and ambulance services.
-The system uses MySQL as the backend database and provides functionalities such as searching for doctors, checking hospital bed availability, and booking emergency services.
+The system uses MySQL as the backend database and provides the following functionalities.

 ---